 Retailers who optimize their AdWords campaign structure receive huge benefits.
 By intuitively structuring your approach at the campaign level, you can improve ROI, strategic planning, and overall ease-of-operation.

 Campaign structure matters particularly because daily budgets get set at the campaign level.
-You could have an impeccable bidding strategy, for instance, but your AdWords campaign structure and budget allocation would still limit the success of your bidding strategy.
+You could have an impeccable bidding strategy, for instance, but your AdWords (now called Google Ads) campaign structure and budget allocation would still limit the success of your bidding strategy.

 The catch is that there is no single “silver bullet” for campaign planning.
 Each retailer will have different audiences, different goals, different products, etc. Also, a structure that works well, for now, could be improved upon as the business further evolves.